• Skip to main content

 For the shortbread base

 • Pre-heat oven to 180 °C (356F).
 Line a 25cm x 18cm slice tin with baking paper.
-The tin will need to have high sides (at lease 4-5cm) to hold the lemon filling.
+The tin will need to have high sides (at least 4-5cm) to hold the lemon filling.

-• Place the shortbread base ingredients into a food processor together and pulse until the mixture starts to form a soft dough.
-If you don’t have a food processor, rub the butter into the other ingredients with your fingertips until a dough forms.
+• Place the shortbread base ingredients (flour, rice flour, icing sugar, butter, vanilla and salt) into a food processor together and pulse until the mixture starts to form a dry, crumbly dough.
+If you don’t have a food processor, rub the butter into the other ingredients with your fingertips until a rough dough forms.

 For the lemon filling

-• While the crust is baking, use a whisk to beat the eggs, sugar and lemon zest together for 1-2 minutes.
+• While the shortbread base is in the oven, use a whisk to beat the eggs, sugar and lemon zest together for 1-2 minutes.

-• Add the flour and whisk until the flour is incorporated and the mixture is smooth.
+• Add the flour (sift if necessary) and whisk until the mixture is smooth.

 • Slowly pour in the lemon juice and whisk to combine.

-• Place the slice into the oven and reduce the oven temperature to 160 °C (320F).
-Bake for around 30 minutes, or until the lemon filling is firm, with a slight wobble in the middle.
+• Place the slice back into the oven and reduce the oven temperature to 160 °C (320F).
+Bake for around 25-30 minutes, or until the lemon filling is firm, with a slight wobble in the middle.

 Notes

-1. Meyer lemons – fresh lemons are recommended here, as both the zest and juice is required.
+1. Use fresh lemons.
+Both the zest and juice is required.
 Since lemons are the star ingredient, I don’t recommend using store bought bottled juice.
-Bottled lemon juice can be used in a pinch, but the lemon flavour won’t be as intense or tangy.
+Bottled lemon juice can be used, but the lemon flavour won’t be as intense.
 You can also try making this slice with other citrus fruits, such as oranges, limes, yuzu or grapefruit.

 2. While it is not essential, sifting the flour before adding it to the lemon juice and egg mixture helps to prevent lumps in the lemon curd filling.